Olympic Qualifier #3/4 Canada

 January 7, 2026 began with a personal-best qualification performance, as Ashton executed a bFFF for 113.40, his highest World Cup score to date.

-In Finals-1, he increased difficulty, executing a bFdFF and scoring 77.88, with a finish of 11th overall.
-The landing carried too much speed through the outrun, while the air and technique remained solid — a reminder of how quickly margins tightened when difficulty increased in Finals.
+In Finals-1, he increased difficulty, executing a bFdFF and scoring 77.88, finishing 11th overall.
+The landing carried too much speed through the outrun, while the air and technique remained solid — a reminder of how quickly margins tightened when difficulty increased in finals.

 The placement reflected the realities of finals skiing, where risk, execution, and precision converged quickly.
 Coming off a personal-best qualification score earlier in the day, the decision to step up difficulty underscored intent and competitiveness within the field.

-Across the Lac-Beauport double-header, the throughline held: consistency through qualification, composure under pressure, and continued progression inside a compressed Olympic qualification window.
+Across the Lac-Beauport double-header, the throughline held: consistency through qualification, composure under pressure, and continued progression within a demanding World Cup season.

 No apology.
 No justification.